 Disposal service for biomedical waste is provided to users in McGill buildings by HWM, local 5066.
-Provided at no charge, the service includes provision of waste containers and regular pick-ups.
+Provided at no charge, the service includes the provision of waste containers and regular pick-ups.

 To protect all from unnecessary exposure to biohazardous agents, biomedical waste MUST NOT be disposed of with regular waste.

 Disposal of biomedical waste is governed by the Regulation Respecting Biomedical Waste (Québec), and encompasses the following categories: